DworkinLab/Bio720/Introduction_to_R.md

 7. Introduction to `R`: [part 6. writing your own functions in `R`](https://www.youtube.com/watch?v=Mth_tvrxik0)
 8. Introduction to `R`: [part 7. regular sequences and indexing](https://www.youtube.com/watch?v=V5_vb7gLtrk)
 9. Introduction to `R`: [part 8. getting data into `R`](https://www.youtube.com/watch?v=SlupCvzH2nM)
+  - the script for this activity can be found [here](./Rscripts/R_Introductory_tutorial_part_2.R)
+  - the data can be downloaded [here](http://datadryad.org/bitstream/handle/10255/dryad.8377/dll.csv)
 10. Introduction to `R`: [part 9. control flow in `R`](https://www.youtube.com/watch?v=FgtqJ8-DN7k)
+  - The script can be viewed [here](./Rscripts/IntroductionControlFlowR.R)
 11. Introduction to `R`: [part 10. using the apply family of functions in `R`](https://www.youtube.com/watch?v=uL_LdYS-scQ)
+  - The script can be viewed [here](./Rscripts/applyLikeFunctionsR.R)